AshishRajChoudhary/Power-BI-Project/README.md

-In this Project, I have analyzed various data based on the selected parameters using the data visualisation tool Power Bi.
+In this Project, I have analyzed various data based on the selected parameters using the data visualisation tool PowerBI.